dr-jingyuezhao/team-profile-page-generator/README.md

 The steps required to install the application:
 To install necessary dependencies, run the following command: `npm install`

+The application can be accessed on GitHub following [the link to GitHub repository](https://github.com/dr-jingyuezhao/team-profile-page-generator).

 ## Usage

-You can use this applicaiton by running `node index.js`.
+You can use this applicaiton by running: `node index.js`.

 A manager of a software engineering team can generate a webpage that displays the team's basic information containing email addresses, engineer's GitHub profile, and intern's school, etc.